First-Fractal/ConstantSniping/README.md

 # Steam Workshop
 [Download it here](https://steamcommunity.com/sharedfiles/filedetails/?id=3265309074)

+# Change Log
+v 1.2:
+added a config option to make the crosshair always visible, and made it blink before shooting

 v 1.1:
 Fixed a bug where the crosshair wasn't accurate when shooting the player.